Wednesday, July 24, 2024

 17:11 And the beast (kingdom) that was, and is not, even he is the eighth, and is of the seven (heads, kingdoms) and goeth into perdition.

-Yes, Rome was the sixth kingdom as it rose after the Grecian empire, but it is not the beast kingdom of the ten horns.
-Rome is the one that is; it is not the kingdom that was, was not and has not yet come in John's timing of events Revelation 17:10.
+If Rome is the one that is; it can not be the kingdom that was, was not and has not yet come in John's timing of events Revelation 17:10.

-And they (seven mountains) are seven kings; five have fallen, one is (Rome), the other has not yet come (the seventh kingdom) and when he comes, he must remain a little while.
+And they (seven mountains) are seven kings; five have fallen, one is (Rome), the other has not yet come (the seventh kingdom) and when he comes, he must remain a little while

 Kings rule over kingdoms and, kingdoms are ruled by Kings.
+If you have seven kings, you must have seven kingdoms.

 Note: scripture does not support two transitions, Rome does not become the seventh head which is transformed into the eighth.
 There is only one transformation that flips the seventh head or kingdom, into position as the eighth.
+Contrary to popular opinion, and hundreds of years of misinterpretation, Rome was not the fourth beast which has not yet come.
+John witnessed an event which has not yet happened.

 Beware: people like to sensationalize things using scripture they believe you don't understand.
 And once you see it and understand what John's scripture is detailing, it becomes clear and the rest of Revelation 13 and 17 fall into place.
 You can read it and understand exactly what John saw while in the spirit -- and what he was documenting as instructed by Yeshua Hamashiach.
 As bible students, we should be aware of these subtle differences.